seoulai/seoulai.github.io/hackathon.md

 The act function calls the following functions.

 - preprocess() = changes raw data fetched by obs to state
-- algo() = performs training as defined by the participant.
+- algo() = performs trading as defined by the participant.

 ### step

 The step function fetches and saves the crypto market state so that the agent may start trading.
-This function returns 3 variables.
+This function returns 3 variables. (obs, rewards and done)

 #### `obs`